 Magnetite is a kind of traditional Chinese medicine.
 Red blood cells and white blood cells are separated by magnetic differences of different components in the blood.
 In addition, the interaction between the magnetic field and human meridians can achieve magnetic therapy, which has a unique role in the treatment of a variety of diseases.

-There are already applications of magnetic therapy pillow, magnetic therapy waistband, and so on.
+There are already applications for magnetic therapy pillows, magnetic therapy waistbands, and so on.
 The iron remover made of the magnet can remove iron particles in flour, etc., magnetized water can prevent boiler scaling, and magnetized seeds can increase crop production to a certain extent.

 Sunspots are areas of intense magnetic activity on the sun.
 The outbreak of sunspots will have an impact on our lives, such as the temporary disruption of radio communications.
 Therefore, the study of sunspots is of great significance to us.